 Circulated 1967 Lincoln Pennies

-Circulated 1967 Lincoln pennies are worth about face value.
-However, some circulated pennies may be worth more if they are in good condition or have interesting markings.
+These pennies have value about their face value.
+However, some circulated pennies can be high value if they are in good condition or have interesting marks

 How to Value a 1967 Lincoln Penny